 1. Share Something Funny

-Have you ever laughed so hard that you cried, or laughed so hard until you rolled on the floor?
+Have you ever laughed so hard that you cried, or until you rolled on the floor?
 When was the last time you heard or experienced something that funny?
-Share these stories.
-Everyone shares something that made them laugh.
-Keep it clean if you’re at work.
+Everyone shares an experience that made them roll.
+Keep it clean if you’re at work! 😂

 2. Select a Coin

 Bring some change in a cup.
 Everyone selects a coin, reads the date, and shares something significant that happened in their life that year.
-Use coins that were minted after 1985.
+Using coins that were minted after 1990 works best so that everyone can relate.

 3. Skill Teaching